 Expertise Karen is a Master Certified Coach, the highest designation offered by the International Coach Federation, and was one of the first credentialed coaches in Canada.
 A graduate of two of the world’s largest and most established ICF-accredited coach training programs, Karen is deeply educated in the science and skill of coaching.
 In addition she has augmented her core coach training with specific education in Positive Psychology as one of the first coaches trained by Dr. Martin Seligman, in Neuroscience and the physiology of coaching impact, and in Health Coaching as a graduate of the Institute of Integrative Nutrition.
 Karen has been involved with the growth and development of the coaching profession as a local chapter founder and Board member of the International Coach Federation.
 In addition she has maintained her commitment to coaching through her work as an assessor and examiner for the Executive and Professional Coaching Program at the University of Texas at Dallas and with ongoing mentorship of new coaches from around the world.
-Most recently Karen has become a trainer and Senior Consultant with Potential Project, the world’s leading provider of mindfulness training designed expressly for application in the workplace.
+Most recently Karen has been a trainer and Senior Consultant with Potential Project, the world’s leading provider of mindfulness training designed expressly for application in the workplace.

 Typical client engagements include C-level advisory/strategic work, accelerated development for top talent and “high potentials,” work with technical and subject matter experts transitioning into large-scale people leadership roles, and working with senior level leaders to build the skills necessary to lead in a VUCA (volatile, uncertain, complex, ambiguous) world.
 Karen also has deep experience in owner-managed/founder-led companies transitioning from charismatic to distributed leadership, and in particular with tech-based early stage (years 2 through 5) companies working to manage growth.